Rewiring the Transformer with Depth-Wise LSTMs: Experiments

-The concatenation of newstest 2012 and newstest 2013 was used for validation and newstest 2014 as test sets for the WMT 14 English to German and English to French news translation tasks, and newstest 2013 as validation set for the WMT 15 Czech to English task.
-Newstest 2014 was test sets for both the WMT 14 English to German and the English to French task, and newstest 2015 was the test set for the Czech to English task.
+We implemented our approach based on the Neutron implementation of the Transformer \cite{xu2019neutron}.
+To show the effects of depth-wise LSTMs on the 6-layer Transformer, we first conducted experiments on the WMT 14 English to German and English to French news translation tasks to compare with the Transformer baseline \citet{vaswani2017attention}.
+Additionally, we also examined the impact of our approach on deep Transformers and in a multilingual NMT task.
+The deep Transformer experiments were conducted on the WMT 14 English to German task and the WMT 15 Czech to English task following \citet{bapna2018training,xu2020lipschitz}, and the multilingual NMT experiments were performed on the challenging OPUS-100 dataset following \citet{zhang2020improving}.
+The concatenation of newstest 2012 and newstest 2013 was used for validation and newstest 2014 as test set for the WMT 14 English to German and English to French news translation tasks, and newstest 2013 as validation set for the WMT 15 Czech to English task.
+Newstest 2014 provided the test sets for both the WMT 14 English to German and the English to French task, and newstest 2015 was the test set for the Czech to English task.